kcvvck/STARS-planner/README.md

 Also allows staff members to edit course details, such as adding courses, deleting courses.

-To run, clone this repository and run the following code in terminal.
+To run, clone this repository and run the mainUI.java